 ArtRise Projects principal Marnie Burke de Guzman currently serves as audience engagement counsel for curators and producers of prospective grant projects funded by the Pew Center for Arts and Heritage.
-For the past five years, she has advised grant recipients for both programs to position audience engagement strategies to achieve desired results.
-She has reviewed project proposals, analyzed audience engagement components, and provided feedback and counsel to exhibition curators and executive staff at more than 50 Philadelphia regional cultural organizations.
-In addition, an ArtRise Projects team is providing strategic communications counsel to the Center’s executive and program staff.
+For the past seven years, she has advised grant recipients for both programs to position audience engagement strategies to achieve desired results.
+She has reviewed project proposals, analyzed audience engagement components, and provided feedback and counsel to exhibition curators and executive staff at more than 200 Philadelphia regional cultural organizations.
+In addition, she has taught project planning and marketing workshops for grantees, and with the ArtRise Projects team conducted strategic communications planning with the Center’s executive and program staff.

 Marnie Burke de Guzman, Principal—Audience Engagement Counsel

 Paula Marincola, Executive Director

 Peter Nesbett, Center Research Strategist, Senior Specialist, Exhibitions